$100 off your first month today! use code 100CLAYA at checkout

 Mounjaro vs. Tirzepatide: Are they really the same drug?

 The short answer?
 Yes — Mounjaro is tirzepatide.
 So is Zepbound.
 Same active ingredient, same mechanism of action.
 The only real difference in Mounjaro vs. tirzepatide is how they’re labeled and what they’re approved for.
 Mounjaro is FDA-approved for type 2 diabetes.
 Zepbound is FDA-approved for weight loss.
+That’s it.
+That’s the whole difference.

 Yes, you read that right — there’s no actual difference in formulation, dosing, how long they last, or how they’re administered.
 Both Mounjaro and Zepbound contain tirzepatide in the same doses, work the same way in the body, and are taken as a once-weekly injection.
 The only difference is which condition they’re officially approved to treat.